Galveston has a grand reputation for its dramatic history and the haunted places within the city.

 This town has everything you need to set the stage for amazing ghost stories: Native Americans battling pirates, Voodoo queens, the tragic death of a bride, and the deadliest natural disaster in U.S. history.

 While at it, we highly recommend our haunted ghost tour.
 Riding a Segway is super easy and fun.
-Besides, you can quickly move from one house to another, enabling you to explore most of the haunted places easily.
+Besides, you can quickly move from one house to another, enabling you to easily explore most of the haunted places.

 It seems like there is no shortage of paranormal activities here.
 Join us in exploring the top 10 haunted places in Galveston: